-- Excused absences need to be requested a minimum of one (1) month in advance of the clerkship (this does not pertain to illness or death in the family). - Absences longer than 2 days for illness require a written doctor's note be submitted to Student Affairs. - If two or more excused absences occur in the clerkship: - o The clerkship director can offer make-up experiences, if available or possible. - If make-up experiences are not possible, then at the discretion of the clerkship director, the student will need to reschedule the clerkship.
+- Excused absences need to be requested a minimum of one (1) month in advance of the clerkship (this does not pertain to illness or death in the family). - Absences longer than two (2) days for illness require a written doctor's note be submitted to Student Affairs (medstudentabsence@mssm.edu) and the Clerkship Director. - Student Affairs reserves the right to request a doctor's note or other documentation in the event of a pattern of absences or any absences immediately preceding or following a holiday. - Requesting absence from a scheduled shelf exam follows the same process as above.
+Both the Clerkship Director and Student Affairs must approve the absence from a shelf exam. - If two or more excused absences occur in the clerkship: - o The clerkship director can offer make-up experiences, if available or possible. - If make-up experiences are not possible, then at the discretion of the clerkship director, the student will need to reschedule the clerkship.

-If the student knows that they will need more than 3 days of excused absences during a rotation, they will need to request elective time for that period when completing the lottery.
+If the student knows that they will need more than three days of excused absences during a rotation, they will need to request elective time for that period when completing the lottery.
 Requests for excused absences are approved by your Clerkship Director and are reviewed by Student Affairs.
 Students will be notified of approval or non-approval within three (3) days of sending a request.

-Policy for Residency Interviews
+Policy for Residency Interviews and Second Looks